ducky4life/ns-detag/README.md

 First button press takes you to https://www.nationstates.net/page=regional_officer/region/office=governor/ if you are not there

-Second one replaces current gov name with the default one and immediately renames it, no confirmation required
+Second one replaces current gov name with the default one and immediately renames it

 ## Appoint Self as Regional Officer (defaults to J)